ProcessEight/docker-magento2-compose/README.md

 * Create a version for updating projects
 * Lint Dockerfiles using [FROM:latest](https://www.fromlatest.io/)
 * Make it possible to run multiple magento2-docker-compose installs without ports clashing
+* Replace `tianon/true` image
+* Replace the necessity of running the setup container a second time to setup Magento - migrate it into a bash script running on the host

 ## Workflow for adding new features to `docker-magento2-compose`